AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

-## HTML5 Spreadsheet Editor by Aspose for Java v1.4
+## HTML5 Spreadsheet Editor by Aspose.Cells for Java v1.4

 Html5 Spreadsheet Editor is a web application that can view and edit Microsoft Excel files.
 It highlights commonly used features of [Aspose.Cells for Java](http://www.aspose.com/java/excel-component.aspx) and demonstrates how to use them to create, manipulate and render a spreadsheet in your Java application.